jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-react-custom-attribute-editors.md

  };
 ```

-To summarize the changes above:

-1. Three new event types have been added for breakout editors open, apply, and cancel.
-   - Open - requests Page Designer to open the specified editor in a modal
-   - Apply - Close the breakout editor and apply the change from the breakout editor to the _inline editor_.
-   - Cancel - Close the breakout editor and discard the change from the breakout editor.
+That was a lot of code but, we've added client functionality for our three new event types, and we've
-2. We've added a new `handleBreakoutRequest` method to abstract this behavior.
+added a new `handleBreakoutRequest` method to abstract the behavior to make opening breakout editors
+easier for any number of editors.

-We use a localstorage key to keep a reference to an open breakout editor, as in theory you could
+We use a `localStorage` key to keep a reference to an open breakout editor, as in theory you could
-have more than one Custom Attribute Editor for a single component this ensures we can keep track of
+have more than one Custom Attribute Editor active at any one time for a single component in Page
-which editor should be presented in the breakout editor.
+Designer, this ensures we can keep track of which editor should be presented in the breakout editor.

 ### 4.3 - Augmenting our React components to support breakout editors